hav4ik/hav4ik.github.io/articles/_drafts/2023-08-01-learning-to-rank.md

 search market!
 Now that I can see how it works from the inside, the "magic" behind that little search box became even more impressive to me.
 The search engine is a truly gigantic marvel of modern technology, built and maintained by thousands of engineers.

-{% comment %}

-There is a lot for me to learn about and there is a lot of things that I don't know, so in this blog post, I'll take you together with me on my study journey about [Learning to Rank (LTR)][ltr] algorithms.
-I'm by no means an expert in this field so this post is likely to be filled with a lot of inaccuracies.
+In this blog post, I'll bring you along my study journey about [Learning to Rank (LTR)][ltr] algorithms.
+I'm by no means an expert in this field (literally all my team mates are more knowledgeable than me), so this post is likely to be filled with a lot of inaccuracies.
 If you spotted any mistakes in this post or if I'm completely wrong in some sections, please let me know.

-{% endcomment %}

 ***Disclaimer:** all information in this blog post is taken from published research papers or publically available online articles.
 No [NDA][nda]s were violated.
 Only general knowledge is presented.
 You won't find any details specific to the inner working of [Bing]